xxmorwellr/final-project_dialogue-systems-1-2024/README.md

-**Welcome to 24 Points!**
+**Welcome to 24 POINTs!**

-It's my final project for my master course Dialogue System 1, and It's a dialogue-driven interaction card game.
+It's my final project for the master course *Dialogue System 1*, and It's a dialogue-driven interaction card game.

 You can see a brief in the pdf file.